whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Papers/Amphetamine, Past And Present – A Pharmacological.md

-# Amphetamine, past and present–a pharmacological
+# Amphetamine, past and present–a Pharmacological

 Journal of Psychopharmacology http7/jop.sageputrcom/ J Amphetamine, past and present - a pharmacological and clinical perspective David J Heal, Sharon L Smith, Jane Gosden and David J Nutt J Psychopharmacol 2013 27: 479 originally published online 28 March 2013 DOI: 10.1177/0269881113482532 The online version of this article can be found at: http://jop.sagepub.eom/content/27/6/479 Published by: ®SAGE http://www.sagepublications.com On behalf of: British Association for Psychopharmacology Additional services and information for Journal of Psychopharmacology can be found at: Open Access: Immediate free access via SAGE Choice Email Alerts: http://jop.sagepub.com/cgi/alerts Subscriptions: http://jop.sagepub.com/subscriptions Reprints: http://www.sagepub.com/journalsReprints.nav Permissions: http://www.sagepub.com/journalsPermissions.nav » Version of Record - May 16, 2013 OnlineFirst Version of Record - May 8, 2013 OnlineFirst Version of Record - Mar 28, 2013 What is This?
 Downloaded from jop.sagepub.com at GEORGIAN COURT UNIV on November 8, 2014